pyckup/pyckup/launcher/README.md

-Start an instance of Call-E from CLI
+Start an instance of Call-E from CLI as systemd service